 - Delirium tremens can be fatal.

-Experts say that DTs causes death in 1-15% of people, even with medical intervention.
+Experts say that DTs cause death in 1-15% of people, even with medical intervention.
 If no medical treatment is provided, death rates go up to 15-40%.
 Even though benzodiazepines carry their own set of risks, they are sometimes needed to treat serious alcohol withdrawal symptoms.

 Heavy drinkers who abruptly stop drinking are most at risk for DTs.
 The National Institute of Health reports that people most likely to develop delirium tremens are those who drink 7 to 8 pints of beer, 1 pint of liquor or 4 to 5 pints of wine every day for several months.
 However, the condition can also be caused by a head injury, illness or infection – though this is rare.